tuned-adm

 active

-Displays the currently active tuning profile.
+Displays the name of the currently active tuning profile.

-profile profile_name
+profile <profile_name>

 off